wunderwuzzi23/blog/content/posts/2020/husky-ai-mlops-operationalize-the-model.md

 ### Privacy considerations

 As you can see in the code above, images are not stored on the hard drive.
 They are used in memory to get the prediction.
 The uploaded images are also not used to retrain the model on the fly.
 This is in order to be considered about privacy concerns of end users.

-That is it for this post.
-In the next post we will dive into the details of building a threat model for the AI system.
+That's it for this post.

 ## What's next?